 The Nominating Committee is now responsible for compiling a list of candidates to serve the 12 at-large seats on the board and will be submitting that report to the General Synod 2019 for acceptance.
 The committee will also be making recommendations on the 2021 General Synod moderator and vice-moderator — the individuals who help move the agenda of the Synod along.

-After the nomination period closes on Nov.
-9, the committee will meet in mid-January to begin its selection process, with a slate of candidates ready for recommendation in early May.
+After the nomination period closes, the committee will meet in mid-January to begin its selection process, with a slate of candidates ready for recommendation in early May.
 The 12 people chosen to become at-large members of the UCC Board will be elected at Thirty-Second General Synod in Milwaukee, Wisc., in July 2019.